This post may contain affiliate links. Please read our disclosure policy.

-Why choose between deviled eggs and pasta salad?
+Why choose between deviled eggs or egg salad and pasta salad?
 You can have both with this easy deviled eggs pasta salad recipe!

 Hard-boiled eggs combine with elbow macaroni and crisp bacon.
 Then, we toss it all with a creamy, seasoned mayo-based dressing.